deep-designer/tindog/README.md

-This responsive landing page is created using with the help of HTML, CSS, & Bootstrap 4 to improve skills as a part of practise during "the-complete-web-development-bootcamp" course by Dr. Angela Yu
+This responsive landing page is created using with the help of `html`, `css` & `bootstrap 4` to improve skills as a part of practise during "the-complete-web-development-bootcamp" course by Dr. Angela Yu

 # tindog - Tinder for Dogs